turtle96/taskell/docs/UserGuide.md

 This returns all tasks with description or tags that match all keywords `banana`, `milk`, and `essay`. <br>

 -`find-tag TAG [MORE_TAGS]`<br>
-Displays list of tasks with the same tags.<br>
+Displays list of tasks with the same tags.
+Use this if you want to only search by tags and not description.<br>
 Example: `find homework essay cs2103`<br>
 This returns any task with either tag `homework`, `essay`, or `cs2103`.<br>
  <br><p align="center"><img src="images/findReport.png" width="800"></br>